Eliza Lucas

-Together with her husband Charles Pinckney, Eliza raised a daughter and two sons, Charles Cotesworth Pinckney and Thomas Pinckney, who became prominent politicians in South Carolina and were nominated for president and vice president of the United States by the Federalist Party.
+Together with her husband Charles Pinckney, Eliza raised a daughter, Harriott Pinckney Horry, and two sons, Charles Cotesworth Pinckney and Thomas Pinckney, who became prominent politicians in South Carolina and were nominated for president and vice president of the United States by the Federalist Party.

 Early life and education

 Elizabeth (known as Eliza) Lucas was born on December 28, 1722, on the island of Antigua, in the colony of the British Leeward Islands in the Caribbean.
 Lucas grew up on Poorest, one of her family's three sugarcane plantations on the island.
 She was the eldest child of Lieutenant Colonel George Lucas, of Dalzell's Regiment of Foot in the British Army, and Ann (probably Meldrum) Lucas.
-She had two brothers, Thomas, and George, and a younger sister Mary (known to her family as Polly).
+She had two brothers, Thomas and George, and a younger sister Mary (known to her family as Polly).

 Colonel and Mrs. Lucas sent all their children to London for schooling.
 It was customary for elite colonists to send boys to England for their education when they might be as young as 8 or 9.
-Girls would not be sent until their mid-teens when nearing marriageable age.
+Girls would be sent in their mid-teens when nearing marriageable age.
 During this period, many parents believed that girls' futures of being wives and mothers made education in more than "the three Rs" and social accomplishments less necessary.
 But Eliza's ability was recognized.
 She treasured her education at boarding school, where studies included French and music, but she said her favorite subject was botany.
 She wrote to her father that she felt her "education, which [she] esteems a more valuable fortune than any [he] could have given [her], … Will make me happy in my future life."